 1st prize: KakaoBrain [GitHub repo]

-Following the success of previous AutoML challenges, we designed a new challenge series: AutoCV (IJCNN 2019), AutoCV2 (EMCL PKDD 2019), AutoNLP/AutoSeries (WAIC 2019), AutoSpeech and AutoWeakly (ACML, 2019) and AutoDL, (NeurIPS 2019)!
+Following the success of previous AutoML challenges, we designed a new challenge series: AutoCV (IJCNN 2019), AutoCV2 (EMCL PKDD 2019), AutoNLP (WAIC 2019), AutoSpeech and AutoWeakly (ACML, 2019) and AutoDL, (NeurIPS 2019)!
 Read about the AutoCV challenge design.
 We target applications such as speech, image, video, and text, for which deep learning (DL) methods have had great success recently, to drive the community to work on automating the design of DL models.
 Raw data are provided, formatted in a uniform tensor manner, to encourage participants to submit generic algorithms.
 All problems are multi-label classification problems.
 We impose restrictions on training time and resources to push the state-of-the-art further.
 We provide a large number of pre-formatted public datasets and offer the possibility of formatting your own datasets in the same way.
-AutoCV was the first challenge in the series, see the whole program below.

 To ramp up difficulty, we are running a series of milestone challenges of increasing difficulty, culminating with the NeurIPS challenge.

 AutoCV: Image Classification computer vision (CV) - ENDED - EASY

 AutoNLP: Text classification -- EASY

 AutoWeakly aka AutoWSL: Weakly supervised learning -- HARDER